-Summary Weakness Prevalence High Consequences Security bypass Remediation Cost Medium Ease of Detection Moderate Attack Frequency Often Attacker Awareness High proof of age.
+Summary Weakness Prevalence High Consequences Security bypass Remediation Cost Medium Ease of Detection Moderate Attack Frequency Often Attacker Awareness High

+In countries where there is a minimum age for purchasing alcohol, the bartender is typically expected to verify the purchaser's age by checking a driver's license or other legally acceptable proof of age.
 But if somebody looks old enough to drink, then the bartender may skip checking the license altogether.
 This is a good thing for underage customers who happen to look older.
 Driver's licenses may require close scrutiny to identify fake licenses, or to determine if a person is using someone else's license.
 Software developers often rely on untrusted inputs in the same way, and when these inputs are used to decide whether to grant access to restricted resources, trouble is just around the corner.